-As mentioned above, except in specific (e.g. physically segregated) structures, a clearing broker only owes us (not you) obligations in relation to Client Transactions and related assets.
+A clearing broker only owes us (not you) obligations in relation to Client Transactions and related assets.

 As a result, when these contracts and assets are transferred to a back-up entity, there is a risk of insolvency challenge because our rights have effectively been taken from us on or around the time of our insolvency.
 Applicable laws may not permit this and there is a risk that the courts may therefore not permit, or may unwind, any porting and related Indirect Client Transactions with this back-up entity.